 So, where are the best cities for singles in New York?
 We’ve got the answers here.

-These are the best cities for singles in New York.
+These are the best cities for singles in New York for 2019.
 Try not to jump in the car with a dozen roses:

 - Ithaca (Photos | Homes For Sale)